MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/convert-energy-function.md

 ---
 # convert_energy

-Convert energy values from one unit to another.
+Convert an energy value from one unit to another.

 ## Syntax